-Apart from getting a bad rap from college freshmen who indulge in copious, cheap shots (face-palm), this genre of liquor has recently been praised for its health benefits, including lowering chances of developing dementia, revving up the metabolism, and boosting gut health.
-As for popularity, tequila reigns.
+Not only has tequila been praised for its health benefits, including lowering chances of developing dementia, revving up the metabolism, and boosting gut health, but it is, in general, just really damn popular.
 Nationwide retail sales exceeded $7 billion in 2016, and wholesalers and suppliers charted over $3.3 billion, according to Statista.
 Tequila even has its own day of the week: #TequilaTuesday (did you think that was for tacos?).

 Ahh, the margarita.
 Throughout the dozens upon dozens of iterations we’ve tried, we scooped up this classic recipe from Tahona Tequila Bistro in Boulder, Colorado, which continues to top lists of best-ever margaritas.